commaai/calib_challenge/README.md

 Evaluation
 -----

-We will evaluate your mean squared error.
-Errors for frames where the car speed is less than 1m/s will be ignored.
+We will evaluate your mean squared error against our ground truth labels.
+Errors for frames where the car speed is less than 4m/s will be ignored.
 Those are also labeled as NaN in the example labels.

 Context
 ------